asimlqt/djax/readme.md

 ##DOM Replacement Callbacks (optional)

 Pass in a reference to a function that will handle the DOM replacement logic.
 The default djax replacement uses the standard jQuery `replaceWith` and does an immediate replace.
 For transitions, fade in/outs etc, you can control when and how the new content displays on the page.
+The second argument to this method is a callback which must be called after $newEl has been added to the dom.
+The callback makes sure that the djaxLoad event is fired only when the dom is ready.
 The following example fades out the old content, and fades in the new content.

     <script type="text/javascript">
-        var transition = function($newEl) {
+        var transition = function($newEl, callback) {
             var $oldEl = this;      // reference to the DOM element that is about to be replaced
             $newEl.hide();    // hide the new content before it comes in

             $oldEl.fadeOut("fast", function() {
                 $oldEl.replaceWith($content);
+                callback();
                 $newEl.show();
                 $newEl.fadeIn("fast");
             });